To begin this story, it will be necessary to tell you something about a person not many people will know about, unless they come from Italy.

 “Sir,” said Nicholas, standing up from his knees.
 “I have no reason to hide my search.
 I seek Freya on a mission from La Befana.”

 “Who?” said the warrior, tilting his head doubtfully.

 “Oh, uh.
 La Befana, herself a servant of Aradia, which would make me, uh, her…”

 Yes, you’ve got it.
 Aradia, daughter of Diana?” said Nicholas hopefully.

 “Diana, aww, of course, why didn’t ya just say so?
 Har!” said the man, clapping Nicholas on the shoulder.
 Of course, ya know me, Thor, right?”

 “Oh, couldn’t mistake Thor for anybody else,” said Nicholas rubbing his shoulder.
 “But if you please, Thor, time is of the essence here.
-I’ve been traveling for nearly a year now, and I must take care of this errand with Freya on behalf of La…oh, Diana.
+I’ve been traveling for nearly two months now, and I must take care of this errand with Freya on behalf of La…oh, Diana.
 Sir.”

 “No doubt, yes, you should be off.
 Look, you should find her somewhere between here and Valhalla,” said Thor, gesturing with his huge hammer.
 “On further north, follow the signposts is what I do.”